Dubey-Vijay39/CodeClause_Customer_Segmenation/README.md

 The Dataset was used of Mall customers downloaded from Kaggle

+The dataset contains 200 rows and 5 columns.

 The dataset contains Column: CustomerId, Gender, Age, Annual income(k$) and Spending Score(1-100)

 The Segmentation is done using the Kmeans Clustering.